OpenFest/openfest/2015/code-conduct-site.md

 Code of conduct
 ---------------

-The goal of OpenFest is to privoce an interesting and nice time for all its visitors and volunteers, regardless of their race, sex, age, orientation, disability, physical appearance, ethnicity, religion (or lack thereof), or technology choices.
+A goal of OpenFest is to privoce an interesting and nice time for all its visitors and volunteers, regardless of their race, sex, age, orientation, disability, physical appearance, ethnicity, religion (or lack thereof), or technology choices.